tls-stuff/rfc8447bis/draft-salowey-rfc8447bis.md

 range of experimental codepoints.

 Any extension using a code point in this space is considered a work in progress.
 There may be security or interoperability problems with the extension.
-The specification the extension is based on may change without notice.
+The extension specification may change without notice.

 IANA Considerations
 ===================